 The living room is now where the dining room was.
 Our family is spread out so we really did not need a large dining room.
 This is a progression of the old living room, which will become a bedroom, and the new set up for the living room as it is now, located where the dining room was.

 The kitchen is in the middle of a refresh right now, we need to paint, and half of it is done.
 Due to the recent cold temperatures, we stopped painting.
-The temperatures here have been in the 30s during the day, and in the teens or single digits during the night, sometimes, even a below zero negative windshield.
+The temperatures here have been in the 30s during the day, and in the teens or single digits during the night, sometimes, even a below zero negative wind chill.
 It has been unusually cold.
-Here is a progression of the kitchen from its awful early stages when as we bought the farmhouse, until now.
+Here is a progression of the kitchen from its awful early stages when we bought the farmhouse, until now.
 We still have some work to do, which will continue during this year.

 The back room will remain the mudroom/cat room, and it will be repainted.
 The upstairs will remain a bedroom, and an office, but will be repainted.
-However, this area has experienced an increase in energy bills, as well as many other counties have, and we are planning to do some energy efficient changes in the future, which will include encapsulating the crawl space, new roof and insulated siding, as well as closing the second floor by adding a door/wall at the end of the stairway, which can be closed during winter to keep the heat mainly downstairs.
+However, this area has experienced an increase in energy bills, as well as many other counties have, and we are planning to do some energy efficient changes in the future, which will include encapsulating the crawlspace, new roof and insulated siding, as well as closing the second floor by adding a door/wall at the end of the stairway, which can be closed during winter to keep the heat mainly downstairs.
 This type of farmhouse construction used to bypass insulation and in order to insulate it, a frame has to be built around the entire house (costly) to allow for insulation.
 It cannot be insulated in the usual way because there is no space between the outside wall and interior wall, thus preventing the airflow and creating mold problems in the future.
 Since the majority of the heat escapes through the roof and crawlspace, addressing those areas should take care of the issue, as well as using a new pre insulated siding.
 Those are costly projects that will be planned in the future.
 For now, adding a wall/door to the upstairs should improve energy consumption considerably, followed by crawlspace encapsulation.
 We also use a pellet stove for heating, which is very energy efficient.

 These are mainly the issues that we will be dealing with to make this farmhouse a place where we can live for many years to come with God’s blessing.
 I will be sharing the progression in future blog posts.
 I hope this helps those of you who are going through a renovation of an older home, of how important it is to consider issues that will be relevant in the future, especially if planning to live in it for many years or if it may be a forever home.